Endeavor Air: Endeavor Air

 On April 1, 2012, Pinnacle's parent company and its subsidiaries filed for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.
 The airline discontinued its operation of its Saab 340 and Bombardier Q400 turboprop aircraft by the end of November 2012.
 On May 1, 2013, Pinnacle Airlines Corporation emerged from Chapter 11 reorganization as a wholly owned subsidiary of Delta Air Lines.
 After restructuring, the airline was renamed to Endeavor Air, its headquarters were moved to Minneapolis, Minnesota, and agreements with Delta were made to operate 76-seat and 50-seat regional jets.

 On October 27, 2016, Endeavor Air adopted EDV as its new ICAO airline code and "Endeavor" as its callsign, replacing its previous code of FLG and "Flagship" callsign.

-In March 2017, Endeavor announced it would be re-opening an Atlanta crew and maintenance base, operating CRJ-200 aircraft at this hub.
+In March 2017, Endeavor announced it would be re-opening an Atlanta crew and maintenance base, operating CRJ200 aircraft at this hub.
 By July 2017, Endeavor had five crew and ten maintenance bases.
-CRJ-900 operations were added to Atlanta later in the year, with the transfer of aircraft from ExpressJet.
-The CRJ-700 was introduced in 2018.
+CRJ900 operations were added to Atlanta later in the year, with the transfer of aircraft from ExpressJet.
+The CRJ700 was introduced in 2018.

 Endeavor grew further in 2019 with the addition of aircraft from GoJet Airlines and new deliveries of 70-seat CRJ-900 aircraft.

-Death of the former CEO

-On September 27, 2018, former Pinnacle Airlines CEO Philip Trenary was shot dead in Memphis, Tennessee, in an apparent drive-by shooting.
-Authorities say Trenary was killed in a shooting on South Front Street in downtown Memphis about 8 p.m.
-Trenary also served as the CEO of the Greater Memphis Chamber.

-Destinations & Bases
+Destinations and bases

 Endeavor Air operates crew and maintenance bases at: